Saturday, April 7, 2012

 1956: Columbia Records announced that all future record releases would be at 45 R.P.M.

 1956: CBS Radio Network premiered the first scheduled national radio program of exclusively rock & roll music, Alan Freed's "Rock 'n" Roll Dance Party".
+The writing was on the wall that rock & roll wasn't going away.

-1958: Alan Freed's "Big Beat Show", a concert featuring rock performers, would feature two shows at Memorial Hall in Canton, Ohio.
+1958: Alan Freed's "Big Beat Show", a concert featuring rock performers, featured two shows at Memorial Hall in Canton, Ohio.
 Buddy Holly and the Crickets, Chuck Berry, Jerry Lee Lewis, Frankie Lymon, the Diamonds, Billy Ford, the Chantels, Screaming Jay Hawkins, the Pastels and Larry Williams were on the bill.

 1962: The Beatles played at the Casbah Coffee Club in Liverpool, England.
 The group played without guitarist George Harrison who was ill.
 This was the Beatles' finale at the Casbah before returning to Hamburg, West Germany for a third engagement.

-1962: Sam Cooke remained atop the R&B chart for a third week with "Twistin' the Night Away".
+1962: Sam Cooke remained atop the R&B chart for a third week with "Twistin' The Night Away".

 1962: Shelley Fabares moved to #1 with "Johnny Angel" as former #1 "Don't Break the Heart That Loves You" from Connie Francis slipped.
 Elvis Presley's "Good Luck Charm" moved from 9 to 4.